 How can I use Acquisition analytics to inform my digital marketing strategy?

 Acquisition is great for telling us what channels are working and converting.
 You will be able to use the data here to help determine which social media channels or referral sites are working for you and which aren’t.
 This might involved posting more relevant content in your posts or dropping a channel altogether if it’s not working.

 From accounts we have reviewed we typically see more than 80% of traffic is organic, with no PPC ad campaigns running.
-There’s a feeling / mistaken belief particularly in NI of ‘why would you pay for traffic when you can get it for free?’, well the simple fact is that AdWords and PPC traffic is additional traffic.
+There’s a feeling / mistaken belief, particularly in NI of ‘why would you pay for traffic when you can get it for free?’, well the simple fact is that Ads and PPC traffic is additional traffic.
 If you don’t run ads you won’t get the missed traffic from your SEO efforts.

 Thanks for reading.
 If you would like to arrange some custom training on Google Analytics for yourself or a group, please let us know and we’ll be happy to help.